ISISNeutronMuon/MDANSE/Doc/pages/parameters.rst

 default=(0, 10, 1)

-This configurator allow to input a range of values given 3 parameters : start, stop, step.
+Inputs a range of values as 3 parameters : start, stop, step.

 By default the values are generated as a NumPy array.